towerofpower256/davidmac.pro/src/posts/2020-12-24-sn-encrypt-decrypt/index.md

 gs.print("Password for server "+grLDAP.getDisplayValue()+": "+clearString);
 ```

-It's worth noting that this is still considered safe and secure because the user must still have admin abilities to run such a script which means that only admins will be able to decrypt this information.
-Non-admins should not be able to run their own arbitrary scripts and should not be able to whimsically decrypt passwords.
+It's worth noting that this is still considered safe and secure, because the user must still have admin abilities to run such a script.
+This means that only admins or the ServiceNow system itself will be able to decrypt this information.
+Non-admins should not be able to run their own arbitrary scripts, and therefore should not be able to whimsically decrypt passwords.

 As for 1-way encrypted data, I haven't yet found the mechanism that ServiceNow uses to encrypt data 1-way.
 However, you'd very rarely need to do this outside of storing the user's password.